JaSt17/raaven_Pipeline/README.md

 In general, this pipeline enables the analysis of Illumina short reads from AAV libraries and tissue samples to identify recombinant AAV variants found in different cell types.

+**Note:** For better organization, each directory contains its own dedicated README file describing its contents and purpose.

 ---

 ## Table of Contents